J. B. S. Haldane: Origin of life

+Haldane recognized that although evolution took random path, that science typically examined adaptations in hindsight.
+He wrote that "Teleology is like a mistress to a biologist: he cannot live without her but he's unwilling to be seen with her in public."

 Malaria and sickle-cell anemia

 Haldane was the first to realise the evolutionary link between genetic disorder and infection in humans.
 While estimating the rates of human mutation in different situations and diseases, he noted that mutations expressed in red blood cells, such as thalassemias, were prevalent only in tropical regions where deadly infection such as malaria has been endemic.
 He further observed that these were favourable traits (heterozygous inheritance of sickle cell trait) for natural selection that protected individuals from receiving malarial infection.
 He introduced his hypothesis at the Eighth International Congress of Genetics held in 1948 at Stockholm on a topic "The Rate of Mutation of Human Genes".
 He proposed that genetic disorders in humans living in malaria-endemic regions provided a condition (phenotype) that makes them relatively immune to malarial infections.
 He formalised the concept in a technical paper published in 1949 in which he made a prophetic statement: "The corpuscles of the anaemic heterozygotes are smaller than normal, and more resistant to hypotonic solutions.
 It is at least conceivable that they are also more resistant to attacks by the sporozoa which cause malaria."
 This became known as "Haldane's malaria hypothesis", or concisely, the "malaria hypothesis".
 This hypothesis was eventually confirmed by Anthony C. Allison in 1954 in the case of sickle-cell anemia.